A Topological Completeness Theorem for Transfinite Provability Logic: Proof of the Product Lemma

-\item If $\varsigma$ is a limit ordinal, then $\csp{\varsigma}$ is the sequence $\{\varsigma_\iota\}_{\iota < \varsigma}$ given by $\varsigma_\iota = \tt ml(\iota) + fi(\iota)$. \end{itemize} \end{defi}
+\item If $\varsigma$ is a limit ordinal, then $\csp{\varsigma}$ is the sequence $\{\varsigma_\iota\}_{\iota < \varsigma}$ given by $\varsigma_\iota = \max\{\iota, \nu\cdot\iota\}$. \end{itemize} \end{defi}

 \begin{remark} The case $\varsigma = 1$ needs to be considered separately.
 It corresponds to the notion of d-products from \cite{topocompletenessofglp}.
-In our context, the Product Lemma will be sufficient, but it is also possible to ignore the case $\varsigma = 1$ and replace this lemma with the d-product construction.
-However, the case $\varsigma=1$ will be so much simpler that it will only make marginal appearances during the proof. \end{remark}
+In our context, the Product Lemma will be sufficient, but it is also possible to ignore the case $\varsigma = 1$ of the Product Lemma and instead employ the d-product construction directly (cf. \cite{AguileraThesis}). \end{remark}